codesharedot/bitcoin-gold-price/README.md

-# binance-coin price
+# bitcoin-sv price

-Gets the binance-coin price with Python (from JSON).
+Gets the bitcoin-sv price with Python (from JSON).

 https://pythonbasics.org